-Site-specific human health risk assessments shall be conducted only after review and approval of a Human Health Risk Assessment Workplan by the Department.
-The methodology proposed in the Human Health Risk Assessment Workplan must be consistent with scientifically acceptable risk assessment practices and the fundamentals of risk assessment under EPA's Risk Assessment Guidance for Superfund.
+Site-specific human health risk assessments shall be conducted only after review and approval of a Human Health Risk Assessment Workplan, submitted in both hard copy and electronic format (as specified by the Department), by the Department.
+The methodology proposed in the Human Health Risk Assessment Workplan shall be consistent with scientifically acceptable risk assessment practices and the fundamentals of risk assessment under EPA's Risk Assessment Guidance for Superfund.
 The Human Health Risk Assessment Report, when completed according to the approved workplan, shall propose remedial objectives for all impacted environmental media, as appropriate.